panique/mini2/README.md

         )
 ```

-4. Execute the SQL statements in `_install` folder (for example with PHPMyAdmin) to create the demo database.
+### 4. Execute the SQL statements

+In `_install` folder (for example with PHPMyAdmin) to create the demo database.

+### 5. Get dependencies via Composer

-5. Do a `composer install` in the project's root folder to fetch the dependencies (and to create the autoloader).
+Do a `composer install` in the project's root folder to fetch the dependencies (and to create the autoloader).

 ## Basic usage